-At the time of writing, a number of public comments both written and verbal have been received about both this application and the associated Kapital Produce request.
+At the time of writing, a number of public comments both written and verbal have been received primarily about this application but also the associated MOS Enterprises request.
 Odour, fencing and lighting continue to be the main concerns.
-As noted with past applications, odour will be a zoning requirement while lighting and fencing will be included as part of the subsequent site plan amendment that will be required.
+As noted with past applications, odour will be a zoning requirement while light and fencing will be included as part of the subsequent site plan amendment that will be required.